Watch a quick demo or schedule time with us.

 You might also want to do that if you’re in a highly regulated environment like healthcare, aerospace, defense, or financial services.

-Besides being encrypted at rest (meaning when the files are saved and stored by Google) and in transit - which is standard - if a domain admin turns on encryption, then you can create new, encrypted files that are signed by your enterprise credentials and have an extra layer of security.
+Besides being encrypted at rest (meaning when the files are saved and stored by Google) and in transit, if a domain admin turns on encryption, then you can create new, encrypted files that are signed by your enterprise credentials and have an extra layer of security.

 There’s no password set, so if you’re looking to share files, then this isn’t for you.